tooleks/tooleks-js/README.md

 console.log(JSON.stringify(userClone) !== JSON.stringify(user)); // true
 ```

-To customize the default behavior of `clone` extension for your class initialize the `clone` function;
+To customize the default behavior of `clone` extension for your class initialize the `clone` method.

 ```JavaScript
 require("tooleks/ext-clone").enable();